Trace Gas Orbiter: 2025

 Between 1 and 7 October 2025, TGO observed the interstellar comet 3I/ATLAS using its CaSSIS instrument.
 During its closest approach to Mars on 3 October, the comet was 30 million km away.
 These observations were later used by ESA's Near-Earth Object Coordination Centre to predict the comet's path, resulting in a ten-fold increase in accuracy.
 This was the first time that astrometric data from a spacecraft at another planet have been accepted in the Minor Planet Center's database.

 In October 2025, scientists published a catalogue of 1,039 Martian dust devils observed by TGO and Mars Express during past two decades.
 Their analyses show near-surface wind speeds of up to 44 m/s, faster than ever observed by surface probes.

 A study published in Nature Communications in November 2025 associated over 2 million dark slope streaks observed on Mars between 2006 and 2024 by MRO with their possible drivers and concluded that most are caused by seasonal changes in dust delivery and wind stress.
 However, the study also identified rare cases when formation of the streaks was caused by meteoroid impacts.
 One of such cases was documented by TGO's CaSSIS instrument in late 2023 on the edge of Apollinaris Mons.
 The study also concluded that the best condition for the seasonal formation of dark streaks occur shortly after sunrise and shortly before sunset, which explains the lack of direct observations of these events so far.
 TGO is among only a few orbiters capable of sunrise and sunset imaging and attempts at capturing the events are underway.

+2026

+Researchers from the University of Bern used observations by TGO's CaSSIS as well as from MRO to map the drainage channels on a promontory in southeast Coprates Chasma including three "scarp-fronted deposits" interpreted as river deltas.
+This allowed them to determine the sea level of the global ocean on Mars between the late Hesperian and the early Amazonian, corresponding to an ocean of at least the size of Earth's Arctic Ocean.
+The results were published in the npj Space Exploration journal in January 2026.